 Ticket Queue Management is a process used to organize, prioritize, and efficiently handle incoming tasks, inquiries, or support requests in a systematic manner.
 It aims to help organizations streamline their workflow, improve customer service, and maintain accountability for addressing issues and requests.

-Overall, implementing a standardized way of handling tickets is at the foundation of a solid IT Service Management (ITSM) strategy.
+Overall, implementing a standardized way of handling tickets is at the foundation of solid IT Service Management (ITSM).
 The reason is very simple: not having to worry about the process lets you focus on the level of service you’re providing.

 However, in order to establish a process, you need at least these two essential elements: